 - Critical theory and philosophy for technology — With contemporary society and our collective future irrevocably changed by ubiquitous technology, what critical and ethical questions can we, the makers, artists and technologists pose to society?
 What can we learn from the history of technology and how can we draft the future we like to see?
-Check out Dark Matters by American Artists, Poetic Computation: Reader by Taeyoon Choi, The Radical Outside by Morehshin Allahyari, Architectural History of Computing by Ingrid Burrington, Critical Theory of Technology by Allison Burtch.
+Check out Dark Matters by American Artist, Poetic Computation: Reader by Taeyoon Choi, The Radical Outside by Morehshin Allahyari, Architectural History of Computing by Ingrid Burrington, Critical Theory of Technology by Allison Burtch.

 - Building the commons — The degree of access to artistic computational tools is largely a product of race, gender, sexuality, geography, and class.
 How can we use our skills and resources to bridge these divides?
 This area focuses on developing teaching tools, systems, and approaches to help bring poetic computation to diverse communities.
-Check out Poetic Science Fair at Silent Barn.
+Check out the Poetic Science Fair at Silent Barn.

 The idea behind these interconnected topics is to build on SFPC’s core curriculum by exploring common ground where we can take the ideas developed in our classroom into the streets and studio.
 We see them as platforms to help promote fearless prototyping, asking difficult questions, and creating projects that embody issues that are not yet commonly addressed in the world of art and technology.
-Check out SFPC Spring 2019 academic repository to view the slides, codes and materials from the classes we offered.
+Check out the SFPC Spring 2019 academic repository to view slides, code and materials from the classes we offered.

 Who are the teachers?

-This session will be organized by SFPC team including Lauren Gardner, Taeyoon Choi and Zachary Lieberman.
+This session will be organized by the SFPC team including Lauren Gardner, Taeyoon Choi and Zachary Lieberman.
 Additional support will be provided by the SFPC Steering Committee and Teaching Assistants.

-This 5 day session will be open both to incoming SFPC students and anyone who wants to learn to code.
+This 4-day session will be open both to incoming SFPC students and anyone who wants to learn to code.
 The bootcamp will be taught by Matt Jacobson and Robby Kraft.
 During this week students will be coding in C++, learning concepts like variables, memory, and scope; branching, looping, boolean evaluations, and logic; functions, recursion, and events; object-oriented design; and working with media like video, sound, and responding to keyboard and mouse inputs.
 Students will become competent in Xcode/Visual Studio, GitHub, and openFrameworks.

 What does it feel like?